 - Abnormal behavior

-- Difficulty to think clear
+- Difficulty in thinking clear

 - Ineffective communication